TL;DR

 PMI gives you access to a network of health professionals beyond just a GP.
 This can include:

-The best PMI providers understand that prevention is better than cure.
+PMI providers understand that prevention is different from cure.
 They actively incentivise healthy living through a range of innovative benefits.
-When comparing policies with an expert broker like WeCovr, we can help you find a plan that includes these valuable extras.
+When comparing policies with a specialist at WeCovr or one of our broker partners, we can help you find a plan that includes these valuable extras.

 | Feature | How It Promotes an Active Lifestyle |